 She is also a professional consultant who has helped numerous individuals apply the principles of improv theatre to experience in sets of easy to learn skills and tools to their professional relationships and businesses.

-Another enjoyable evolution of her work is the one-on-one consulting with teachers and professional speakers, with people preparing for class design and delivery as well as job interviews, auditions, stand-up comedy, mediation, court appearances, plus helping facilitators design powerful experiential workshops.
+Another playful and enjoyable evolution of her work is the one-on-one consulting with teachers and professional speakers, with people preparing for class design and delivery as well as job interviews, auditions, stand-up comedy, mediation, court appearances, plus helping facilitators design powerful experiential workshops.